Skip to main content

 New York Board of Fire Underwriters Fire Patrol HouseNew York27Closure

-The most significant filing came from Credit Suisse Asset Management LLC (CSAM) at its New York facility, reporting 223 affected workers.
+The biggest impact was at Credit Suisse Asset Management LLC (CSAM) at its New York facility, reporting 223 affected workers.
 Omnicare followed with 80 workers.

 Trend & Outlook